kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

 <summary>Expand ⬇️</summary>
 <br>

--  What is the project main objective?
+- ❓ What is the project main objective?
--  Which part of the main objective a ML is addressing?
+- ❓ Which part of the main objective a ML is addressing?
 - Establish a baseline against which your ML will be considered an improvement
 - Are there any solutions not based on a ML model?
 - Choose: KPIs	(key performance indicators)
--  📈 Monitor your project's objective over time.
+- 📈 Monitor your project's objective over time
--  🗣️ Talk to the domain expertes, they are those with the domain knowledge.
+- 🗣️ Talk to the domain expertes, they are those with the domain knowledge

 </details>